DMMP0/BDT/readme.md

 2. Model, where all the classes are located;
 3. Services, which aim is to handle data transportation between technologies;

-This branch of the project works locally, for a containerized solution please refer to the branch _"Dockerized"_.
+This branch of the project works locally, for a containerized solution please refer to the branch _"Docker-final-form"_.

 This project is licensed with the *GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007*, for more information please refer to the file **COPYING**.